XeroAPI/xero-python/xero_python/accounting/docs/AccountingApi.md

 api_instance = AccountingApi(api_client)

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # str | Xero identifier for Tenant
-items = { "Items": [ { "Code": "code123", "Name": "Item Name XYZ", "Description": "Foobar", "InventoryAssetAccountCode": "140", "PurchaseDetails": { "COGSAccountCode": "500" } } ] } # Items | Items with an array of Item objects in body of request
-summarize_errors = False # bool | If false return 200 OK and mix of successfully created objects and any with validation errors (optional) (default to False) unitdp = 4 # int | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts (optional) idempotency_key = 'KEY_VALUE' # str | This allows you to safely retry requests without the risk of duplicate processing.
+items = {"Items":[{"Code":"code123","Name":"Item Name XYZ","Description":"Foobar","InventoryAssetAccountCode":"140","PurchaseDetails":{"COGSAccountCode":"500"}}]} # Items | Items with an array of Item objects in body of request summarize_errors = False # bool | If false return 200 OK and mix of successfully created objects and any with validation errors (optional) (default to False) unitdp = 4 # int | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts (optional) idempotency_key = 'KEY_VALUE' # str | This allows you to safely retry requests without the risk of duplicate processing.
 128 character max. (optional)